-The local configuration file is populated by the network operator, and includes lists of owned ASNs and prefixes, ASNs of neighboring ASes, and routing policies (e.g., "prefix p is announced with origin AS_O to neighbors AS{n1} and AS{n2} ").
-For ease of use, the local configuration file can be populated (and updated) automatically; for instance, ARTEMIS can communicate with the BGP routers of the network (with iBGP, ExaBGP [54], or route reflectors).
+The local configuration file is populated by the network operator, and includes lists of owned ASNs and prefixes, ASNs of neighboring ASes, and routing policies (e.g., "prefix p is announced with origin $AS_O$ to neighbors $AS{n1}$ and $AS{n2}$ ").
+For ease of use, the local configuration file can be populated (and updated) automatically; for instance, ARTEMIS can communicate with the BGP routers of the network (with iBGP, ExaBGP [28], or route reflectors).

 False Positives (FP) and Negatives (FN).
-Table IV summarizes the FP-FN performance of the different detection criteria used in our approach for each attack scenario (discussed in \S V-B, \S V-C, \S V-D).
-In the default configuration, our approach does not introduce FN for any attack scenario.
-The only possible FN are the events not visible by the monitoring infrastructure (\S IV-B), which have very limited impact on the control plane (Fig. 1(b) and Fig. 3).
-We generate potential FP (at a very low rate) only for exact-prefix hijacking events of Type-N, $N \ge 2$; however, for the detection of this class of events, ARTEMIS optionally allows the operator to trade (i) speed for increased accuracy, and (ii) potential FN related to events with negligible visible impact (e.g., seen by only 1 monitor) for less FP.
+Table 4 summarizes the FP-FN performance of the different detection criteria used in our approach for each attack scenario (discussed in § 5.2, § 5.3, § 5.4).
+By default, our approach does not introduce FN for any attack scenario.
+The only possible FN are the events not visible by the monitoring infrastructure (§ 4.2), which have very limited impact on the control plane (Figs. 1(b) and 3).
+We generate potential FP (at a very low rate) only for exact-prefix hijacking events of Type-N, $N \geq 2$ ; however, for the detection of this class of events, ARTEMIS optionally allows the operator to trade (i) speed for increased accuracy, and (ii) potential FN related to events with negligible visible impact (e.g., seen by only 1 monitor) for less FP.

-B. Detecting Sub-prefix Hijacks & Squatting
+5.2 Detecting Sub-prefix Hijacks & Squatting

 Sub-prefix hijacks are the most dangerous, since they can pollute the entire Internet due to the longest prefix matching employed by the BGP decision process.
 They are also among the most problematic when using third-party services, since each time an AS decides to announce a longer prefix or to de-aggregate a prefix, it either needs to communicate this information in advance to the third-party service or it will receive a false-positive alert from it.
-For this reason, often sub-prefix detection is not even implemented/enabled (§ VIII-A).
+For this reason, often sub-prefix detection is not even implemented/enabled (§ 8.1).

-ARTEMIS returns 0 false positives and 0 false negatives for all sub-prefix hijacking events - independently of the Type being 0, 1, 2, ...
+ARTEMIS returns 0 false positives and 0 false negatives for all sub-prefix hijacking events - independently of the Type being 0, 1, 2, ... .
 To detect these events, the network operator stores in the local configuration file of ARTEMIS an up-to-date list of all owned and announced prefixes.
 When a sub-prefix hijack takes place, the monitoring services observe BGP updates for this sub-prefix (the entire Internet is polluted), and ARTEMIS immediately detects it, since the sub-prefix is not included in the list of announced prefixes.
 Such a detection becomes trivial with our approach (i.e., leveraging local information).
-However, this is an important result: without this detection in place, attackers can remain stealthy by announcing a sub-prefix, which allows them to avoid announcing an illegitimate AS-PATH (and can further increase stealthiness by carrying the attack on the data plane as a Man-in-the-Middle [31]).
+However, this is an important result: without this detection in place, attackers can remain stealthy by announcing a sub-prefix, which allows them to avoid announcing an illegitimate AS-PATH (and can further increase stealthiness by carrying the attack on the data plane as a Man-in-the-Middle [52]).
 In the following sections we illustrate how ARTEMIS detects the remaining classes of attacks when exact-prefix hijacking is involved instead.

 ARTEMIS returns 0 false positives and 0 false negatives for all BGP squatting events.
-Checking against the operator's list of actually announced prefixes, has the added benefit of detecting BGP squatting as well; a technique commonly used by spammers, in which a (malicious) AS announces space owned but not announced by another AS [32], [55].
+Checking against the operator's list of actually announced prefixes, has the added benefit of detecting BGP squatting as well; a technique commonly used by spammers, in which a (malicious) AS announces space owned but not announced by another AS [46], [58].

-C. Detecting Type-0/1 Exact Prefix Hijacks
+5.3 Detecting Type-0/1 Exact Prefix Hijacks